harishvc/quick-references/python3/python-intro1.md

 a.append(2)     #1,2
 a.append(3)     #1,2,3
 a.append(2)     #1,2,3,2
-a.remove(2)     #1,2,3  remove first occurance
-a.insert(3,0)   #insert at position 3 or append del a           #remove a, a is not defined
+a.index(2)      #2 returns the index position of the first occurance of 2 a.remove(2)     #1,2,3  remove first occurance a.insert(3,0)   #insert at position 3 or append del a           #remove a, a is not defined